lalli-flores/MakeASentence/make-a-sentence/README.md

 # Description:

-Make-a-Sentence is a Web application built using ReactJS, axios, react hooks, material ui and allows the users learning English to form proper sentences.
+Make-a-Sentence is a Web application built using ReactJS, axios, react hooks, material ui.
+The main idea of this UI is to allow the users learning English to form proper sentences.

 # UI Layout:
 ## The UI is built to have the following input elements: